-Facility Block Cell Bed Confidentiality Confidential Non Confidential Reason2 Interview Location ---------- ------- ------ ----- ----------------- -------------- -------------------------------- -----------------------
+Facility Block Cell Bed Confidentiality Confidential Interview Location ---------- ------- ------ ----- ----------------- -------------- -- -----------------------

 - IV.D.8.a. g.
-PARTIAL COMPLIANCE - Treatment Planning remains in PARTIAL COMPLIANCE due to staffing and titrating EOP services to entire MH caseload. - MH established a workgroup to review treatment planning module in EHR and develop a workflow to guide staff in treatment planning requirements. - Clinical Multidisciplinary Team (MDT) meetings began in IOP August 2021 with full implementation November 2021. - IOP and EOP staff received training on completing treatment plans and MDTs in December 2021.
-Workflows were developed to help staff understand processes and policies. - Provided training to staff on the process for completing MDT meetings and documenting patient's absence at MDT in instances where patients refuse to attend. - Comprehensive treatment plans utilizing the EHR template were implemented for EOP patients in March 2021. - Prescribers began attending EOP MDTs in March 2023. - Began training SSO Custody working in MH programs on the MH Adaptive Support Program (November 2022).
+PARTIAL COMPLIANCE - Treatment Planning remains in PARTIAL COMPLIANCE due to staffing and titrating EOP services to entire MH caseload. - MH established a workgroup to review treatment planning module in EHR and develop a workflow to guide staff in treatment planning requirements. - o Clinical Multidisciplinary Team (MDT) meetings began in IOP August 2021 with full implementation November 2021. - IOP and EOP staff received training on completing treatment plans and MDTs in December 2021.
+Workflows were developed to help staff understand processes and policies. - Provided training to staff on the process for completing MDT meetings and documenting patient's absence at MDT in instances where patients refuse to attend. - Comprehensive treatment plans utilizing the EHR template were implemented for EOP patients in March 2021. - Prescribers began attending EOP MDTs in March 2023. - Began training SSO Custody working in MH programs on the MH Adaptive Support Program (November 2022). - MH updated the treatment planning workflow and training to ensure all staff were utilizing the treatment planning module appropriately and identifying treatment goals, interventions and objectives. - MH completed baseline study of MDTs and treatment planning in IOP and APU: